Solvent Degreasing

 The vapor then condenses on the surface of the metal dissolving the contaminants.
 As the solvent drips off the parts it removes the soils with it.

 This is a closed-loop process, so the solvent is cycled over-and-over again.
-The vapors go up into the cold trap, condense and run back down into the rinse sump.
+The vapours go up into the cold trap, condense and run back down into the rinse sump.
 The rinse sump then overflows into the boil sump.
 The soil stays in the boil sump and will not travel with the vapor, and will not cross-contaminate parts or the rinse sump.

 Commonly Used Metal Degreasing Methods